raghuramdr/raghuramdr.github.io/index.md

 * Generative modeling for genomics <br>
 * Computationally deciphering antibiotic resistance <br>
 * Interpretability and privacy in genomics <br>
+* I also try to keep up with the literature in single cell and spatial genomics, but I fear it's a lost cause

 ### Miscellaneous
 Outside of research, I like to [read](https://www.goodreads.com/user/show/13626649-raghuram-d-r), go on long runs, hike, and indulge in the occassional bird-watching.
-I also used to play the mridangam and the sitar for a bit, sadly not anymore.
+I'm a big fan of classical Indian music - used to play the mridangam, ghatam and the sitar.
+Unfortunately not anymore.
 Until a couple of years back, I was an active trivia/pub quizzer.

 I am not a medical doctor!
 D R are my initials.
 My name in the Kannada script is ರಘುರಾಮ್ ದಂಡಿನಶಿವರ.